GHR Education Quick Apply Search Jobs Log In

 At GHR Healthcare, we help nurses find job opportunities in medical-surgical units, guiding them toward the next step in achieving their career goals.

-What Is Med-Surg?
+What Is Med-Surg Nursing?

-What Is a Med-Surg Nurse?
+What Does a Med-Surg Nurse Do?

 Medical-surgical nurses are registered nurses who provide patient care to those facing medical challenges, typically in an inpatient hospital setting but also in surgical centers.
 They work in operating rooms, patient rooms, and the ICU.
 They help pediatric and adult patients with acute illnesses and those who don’t require continuous monitoring.